 - Advanced accounts have access to multi-group membership (i.e. a user can be in multiple groups), but not group nesting.

-- Premier accounts can access all new functionality, including group nesting and hierarchy, permission inheritance, etc.
+- Enterprise accounts can access all new functionality, including group nesting and hierarchy, permission inheritance, etc.

 The new UI is intuitive enough that you you don’t really need documentation — but we documented it anyway.
 Here are the key documentation articles: